Cyanisyde/Custom-homepage/README.md

   - Clone the master branch.
   - Make the appropriate changes to customize your experience in /src/website.json
-  - Build the app by executing the command "react-scripts build" in the root directory of the project.
+  - Build the app by executing the command "npm run build" in the root directory of the project.
   - Host it.
 A free option is [Github pages]

 ## Customization